Cashmere climber dies from injuries suffered in accidental fall on Forbidden Peak

 The rescue operation was made difficult by harsh weather conditions including rain, wind and lightning, the release says.

-The release said Linblom initially survived the fall and was treated by his companions and rescuers, but “succumbed to the injuries” while awaiting rescue.
+Lindblom initially survived the fall and was treated by his companions and rescuers, but “succumbed to the injuries” while awaiting rescue, the release said.
 The Skagit County Coroner’s Office ruled his death an accident.

 Lindblom was one of two people killed in separate outdoor incidents over the weekend.
 The other occurred Saturday at Buck Mountain in Chelan County.